georust/rinex/rinex-cli/doc/record.md

 <img align="center" width="650" src="https://github.com/gwbres/rinex/blob/main/doc/plots/esbc00dnk_ssi.png">

-It is rapidly necessary to determine which vehicules can be encountered in a file.
+It is rapidly necessary to determine which vehicles can be encountered in a file.
-For this reason, we developped the `--sv-epoch` analysis, which helps determine which vehicule to focus on.
+For this reason, we developped the `--sv-epoch` analysis, which helps determine which vehicle to focus on.

 ```bash
 rinex-cli \